Grammar for Cambridge C1/C2 Speaking

 Beyond the Basics

-These are all wonderful sentences so far, but….. do you know that you are still using B2 grammar…?
-How about using inverted conditionals instead?
 You can show off your advanced grammar and add a touch of formality at the same time with INVERTED CONDITIONALS:

-• "Were stricter environmental regulations implemented worldwide, we could potentially mitigate the effects of climate change."
+"Were stricter environmental regulations implemented worldwide, we could potentially mitigate the effects of climate change."

-• "Should we invest heavily in renewable energy sources, we can achieve energy independence in the coming decades."
+"Should we invest heavily in renewable energy sources, we can achieve energy independence in the coming decades."

-• "Had we invested in renewable energy sources decades ago, we wouldn't be facing this climate crisis today."
+"Had we invested in renewable energy sources decades ago, we wouldn't be facing this climate crisis today."

 MY NEXT ONLINE C1 COURSE IS STARTING SOON

-The Power of Nuance:
+The Power of Nuances

-Mastering reported speech is a valuable tool for advanced language learners.
-Envision yourself navigating contrasting viewpoints on a subject like artificial intelligence.
-You could introduce opposing arguments by stating:
+Mastering reported speech is also a valuable tool for advanced language learners.

-This demonstrates your ability to navigate complex topics with clarity and a well-rounded understanding.
+Complex sentence structures demonstrate your ability to navigate complex topics with clarity and a well-rounded understanding.

-Strategic Passivity:
+Strategic Passivity

 Passive voice, when used strategically, adds a layer of variety and emphasis: